github/gh-mysql-conf-diff/README.md

 ## Acknowledgement

-This acknowledgment is a token of appreciation for the support, guidance, and resources provided by GitHub and its Database Infrastructure Team, which have been pivotal in the development and continued improvement of `mysql-conf-diff`.
+This acknowledgment is a token of appreciation for the support, guidance, and resources provided by GitHub and its Database Infrastructure Team, which have been pivotal in the development and continued improvement of `gh-mysql-conf-diff`.